SAP-archive/hcp-portal-service-samples/README.md

  * Group feed: After adding this widget to your site, configure the SAP Jam tenant and the group whose feed will be featured in the site page.
  * Search: After adding this widget to your site, in the Site Designer, you can define a default query, the results of which will appear on the page before the user performs the first search.

-> Note: When using an SAP HANA Cloud Platform trial account, you enable the SAP Jam services in the cockpit, underServices.
-For information on the initial configuration of SAP Jam, see Use the SAP Jam API to access data via OData
+> Note: When using an SAP HANA Cloud Platform trial account, you enable the SAP Jam services in the cockpit, under Services.
+For information on the initial configuration of SAP Jam, see [Use the SAP Jam API to access data via OData](http://help.sap.com/download/documentation/sapjam/developer/index.html#hcp/concepts/ADVANCED_TOPICS-API_integrate_features_data.html)

 * Side Navigation: This widget uses the SAPUI5 side navigation control.
 Side navigation is available both as a widget and as a plugin.
 The widget supports up to two levels of page hierarchy.
 A widget side navigation menu would appear in specific pages, whereas a plugin side navigation menu is always available.
 For information regarding the side navigation plugin, see Plugins for Cloud Portal Freestyle Sites